btakita/briantakita.com/src/posts/github-pages-custom-dns-gotcha.md

 template: article.jade
 ---

-I set up [briantakita.com](http://briantakita.com) using [Github Pages](http://pages.github.com/) & [wintersmith](http://wintersmith.io/).
+I set up <a href="http://briantakita.com" target="_blank">briantakita.com</a> using <a href="http://pages.github.com/" target="_blank">Github Pages</a> & <a href="http://www.metalsmith.io/" target="_blank">metalsmith</a>.
 Overall, it took some effort to setup & learn, but it turned out to be fairly painless.
-In this aritcle, I talk about setting up the DNS to point [briantakita.com](http://briantakita.com) to btakita.github.io.
+In this aritcle, I talk about setting up the DNS to point <a href="http://briantakita.com" target="_blank">briantakita.com</a> to btakita.github.io.

 <span class="more"></span>

-To set up the DNS, I followed the [official instructions](https://help.github.com/articles/setting-up-a-custom-domain-with-pages) and [github pages with namecheap](http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/).
+To set up the DNS, I followed the <a href="https://help.github.com/articles/setting-up-a-custom-domain-with-pages" target="_blank">official instructions</a> and <a href="http://davidensinger.com/2013/03/setting-the-dns-for-github-pages-on-namecheap/" target="_blank">github pages with namecheap</a>.

 I created the CNAME file with: